Competitive Local Routing with Constraints: Preliminaries

 The constrained $\Theta_6$-graph is constructed as follows: for each subcone $C_{i, j}$ of each vertex~$u$, add an edge from~$u$ to the closest visible vertex in that subcone, where distance is measured along the bisector of the original cone, not the subcone (see Figure~\ref{fig:Projection}).
 More formally, we add an edge between two vertices $u$ and $v$ if $v$ can see $u$, $v \in C_{i, j}$, and for all vertices $w \in C_{i, j}$ that can see $u$, $|u v'| \leq |u w'|$, where $v'$ and $w'$ denote the orthogonal projection of $v$ and $w$ on the bisector of $C_i$.
 Note that our general position assumptions imply that each vertex adds at most one edge per subcone to the graph.

 Next, we define the constrained \graph.
 This is a generalized version of the \graph as described by Bonichon \etal\cite{BGHI10}.
 The constrained \graph is similar to the constrained $\Theta_6$-graph with one major difference: edges are only added in every second cone.
 More formally, its cones are categorized as positive and negative.
 Let $(C_0, \overline{C}_2, C_1, \overline{C}_0, C_2, \overline{C}_1)$ be the sequence of cones in counterclockwise order starting from the positive $y$-axis (see Figure~\ref{fig:ConesHalfGraph}).
 The cones $C_0$, $C_1$, and $C_2$ are called \emph{positive} cones and $\overline{C}_0$, $\overline{C}_1$, and $\overline{C}_2$ are called \emph{negative} cones.
 We add edges only in the positive cones (and their subcones).
-Note that by using addition and subtraction modulo 3 on the indices, positive cone $C_i$ has negative cone $\overline{C}_{i+1}$ as clockwise next cone and negative cone $\overline{C}_{i-1}$ as counterclockwise next cone.
+Note that by using addition and subtraction modulo 3 on the indices, the positive cone $C_i$ has negative cone $\overline{C}_{i+1}$ as clockwise next cone and negative cone $\overline{C}_{i-1}$ as counterclockwise next cone.
 A similar statement holds for negative cones.
 We use $C^u_i$ and $\overline{C}^u_i$ to denote cones $C_i$ and $\overline{C}_i$ with apex $u$.
-For any two vertices $u$ and $v$, $v \in C^u_i$ if and only if $u \in \overline{C}^v_i$ (see Figure~\ref{fig:ConstrainedConesHalfGraph}).
+For any two vertices $u$ and $v$, we have $v \in C^u_i$ if and only if $u \in \overline{C}^v_i$ (see Figure~\ref{fig:ConesHalfGraph}).
 Analogous to the subcones defined for the $\Theta_6$-graph, constraints can split cones into subcones.
 We call a subcone of a positive cone a positive subcone and a subcone of a negative cone a negative subcone (see Figure~\ref{fig:ConstrainedConesHalfGraph}).
 We look at the undirected version of these graphs, i.e. when an edge is added, both vertices are allowed to use it.
 This is consistent with previous work on $\Theta$-graphs.

-Given a vertex $w$ in a positive cone $C^u_i$ of vertex $u$, we define the \emph{canonical triangle} \canon{u}{w} to be the triangle defined by the borders of $C^u_i$ (not the borders of the subcone of $u$ that constains $w$) and the line through $w$ perpendicular to the bisector of $C^u_i$.
+Given a vertex $w$ in a positive cone $C^u_i$ of vertex $u$, we define the \emph{canonical triangle} \canon{u}{w} to be the triangle defined by the borders of $C^u_i$ (not the borders of the subcone of $u$ that contains $w$) and the line through $w$ perpendicular to the bisector of $C^u_i$ (see Fig.~\ref{fig:CanonicalTriangle}).
 Note that for each pair of vertices there exists a unique canonical triangle.